 GSI performs long-term monitoring and maintenance activities to evaluate the effectiveness of the groundwater and sediment cap remedy for this Superfund site.

-The McCormick & Baxter Superfund Site, located on the northeast shore of the Willamette River in Portland, includes 41 acres of land and 23 acres of sediments beneath the Willamette River.
-McCormick & Baxter Creosoting Company operated between 1944 and 1991, treating wood products with creosote, pentachlorophenol, and inorganic (arsenic, copper, chromium, and zinc) preservative solutions.
-Historically, process wastewaters were discharged directly to the Willamette River, and other process wastes were dumped in several areas on the site.
-As a result, significant concentrations of wood-treating chemicals have been found in soil and groundwater at the site and in river sediments adjacent to the site.
-The US EPA listed the site on the National Priorities List (NPL) in June 1994.
+The McCormick & Baxter Superfund site, on the shore of the Willamette River in Portland, includes 41 acres of land and 23 acres of sediments beneath the river.
+McCormick & Baxter Creosoting Company operated between 1944 and 1991, treating wood products with creosote, pentachlorophenol, and inorganic preservative solutions containing metals.
+The company discharged process wastewaters on site or directly into the river.
+As a result, significant concentrations of wood-treating chemicals seeped into the soil and groundwater at the site and in river sediments adjacent to the site.
+The EPA listed the site on the National Priorities List in 1994.

 The contingency groundwater remedy was designed and implemented in 2003, consisting of a combination of steel sheet pile and soil bentonite slurry wall surrounding 18 acres of the site to prevent migration of creosote to the river.
 The sediment remedy, implemented in 2004, primarily consisted of an amended sand cap placed over 23 acres of contaminated sediment.

 In 2006, GSI and our teaming partner began managing the technical elements of the project as a subcontractor to the Oregon Department of Environmental Quality (DEQ).
 Since then, we have implemented several complex research and monitoring projects.